kylecorry31/kylecorry31.github.io/src/research/sea-level-calibration.md

     return last
 </code>

-The GPS also uses an offline GEOID model, which allows me to convert the elevations to mean sea level (MSL).
-I won't go in depth here, but it is an image that ships with Trail Sense where X is longitude and Y is latitude (both multiplied by some factor to get the actual pixel index), and the grayscale color (0 to 255) is the normalized height.
-Once I obtain the pixel color, I can scale and translate it by some predetermined constants to obtain the actual height offset in meters for a given location.
-This value can be added to the GPS elevation to convert it to MSL.
+In addition to filtering, the elevation needs to be converted to be relative to MSL.
+This requires a geoid model, which is essentially a map of latitude and longitude to a correction factor.
+Trail Sense ships this as an image where X is longitude, Y is latitude, and the red channel contains a normalized offset amount.
+The red pixel value is read for the given location and scaled/shifted by a predefined constant to map it to meters.
+This value is added to the GPS elevation to convert it to MSL.

-To make it easier for me to deal with this, I used the decorator pattern to implement this logic so I can just listen for GPS elevation changes and get the improved accuracy and MSL conversion without further complicating my pressure monitor service.

-Now that I have a way to obtain a more accurate GPS MSL elevation, I can convert my pressure readings to sea level pressure.
-I obtain a pressure reading from the barometer (P) and a GPS MSL elevation (D) and plug them into this formula: <code class="inline-code">P * (1 - D / 44330.0)^(-5.255)</code>.
-So now I have a sea level pressure, but there's still a lot of GPS elevation noise (even with the Gaussian filter).
+Trail Sense also offers the option to use a digital elevation model (DEM) instead of the GPS.
+The DEM can obtain the elevation given a latitude and longitude.
+This model is a lot less noisy than the GPS, but the resolution is very coarse, so rugged terrain may not work well.

+## Pressure Conversion

+Once a somewhat accurate MSL elevation is obtained, the pressure readings can be converted to sea level pressure using the following formula:

+<code>P * (1 - D / 44330.0)^(-5.255)</code>

+where <code class="inline-code">P</code> is the pressure in hPa and <code class="inline-code">D</code> is the MSL elevation in meters. [[5](https://en.wikipedia.org/wiki/Barometric_formula)]

+## Time Series Smoothing

-Since I am also interested in how the pressure changes over time, I have a background service which runs at a fixed interval (default 30 minutes) and records these sea level pressure readings.
-That gives me a time series dataset which I can apply a smoothing algorithm to.
-After a significant amount of experimentation, I went with the LOESS algorithm, which uses a weighted least squares regression to smooth a set of data points. [[1](https://www.itl.nist.gov/div898/handbook/pmd/section1/pmd144.htm)]
+Despite the filtering done to the GPS elevation, it still has a lot of residual noise, which means the sea level pressures are inaccurate.
+To improve the estimate, Trail Sense records the sea level pressure at a fixed interval (default 30 minutes) and then smooths the time series data.
+It uses the LOESS algorithm, which applies a weighted least squares regression to smooth the data (span of 0.15, 1 robustness interval).<sup>[[6](https://www.itl.nist.gov/div898/handbook/pmd/section1/pmd144.htm)]</sup> This algorithm was easy to implement, fast to run, and produced decent results.

-The LOESS algorithm was easy to implement, fast to run, and produced decent results using a span of 0.15 and a single robustness iteration.
-So all I do is run my sea level pressures (Y) and the reading times (X) through this algorithm, and I get a much better sea level pressure estimate.
+## Results

-I do not have quantitative results for this, but I have found that I get far fewer false storm alerts while traveling or hiking in the mountains.
-Comparing to local weather stations, I have found that the barometer readings are generally within 1 hPa of my local weather station.
+There are no quantitative results for this algorithm, but users have provided positive feedback that it has accurate detection of storms and is generally within 1 hPa of local weather stations.

-Since my initial implementation of this, I was able to ship a digital elevation model (DEM) with Trail Sense, which drastically reduces the elevation noise.
-I apply the exact same algorithm, just using DEM elevation instead of GPS elevation, and get even better sea level pressure estimates.

 ## References

+1. Engadget.
+(2011, October 20). *Galaxy Nexus barometer explained, Sam Champion not out of a job*.
+Retrieved March 27, 2026, from [https://www.engadget.com/2011/10/20/galaxy-nexus-barometer-explained-sam-champion-not-out-of-a-job/](https://www.engadget.com/2011/10/20/galaxy-nexus-barometer-explained-sam-champion-not-out-of-a-job/)
+2. Wikipedia contributors. (n.d.). *Barometer*.
+In *Wikipedia, The Free Encyclopedia*.
+Retrieved March 27, 2026, from [https://en.wikipedia.org/wiki/Barometer](https://en.wikipedia.org/wiki/Barometer)
+3. Android Developers. (n.d.). *Location*.
+Retrieved March 27, 2026, from [https://developer.android.com/reference/android/location/Location](https://developer.android.com/reference/android/location/Location)
+4. Wikipedia contributors. (n.d.). *Global Positioning System*.
+In *Wikipedia, The Free Encyclopedia*.
+Retrieved March 27, 2026, from [https://en.wikipedia.org/wiki/Global_Positioning_System](https://en.wikipedia.org/wiki/Global_Positioning_System)
+5. Wikipedia contributors. (n.d.). *Barometric formula*.
+In *Wikipedia, The Free Encyclopedia*.
+Retrieved March 27, 2026, from [https://en.wikipedia.org/wiki/Barometric_formula](https://en.wikipedia.org/wiki/Barometric_formula)
-1. NIST. (n.d.).
-4.1.4.4.
-LOESS (aka LOWESS).
-Retrieved from [https://www.itl.nist.gov/div898/handbook/pmd/section1/pmd144.htm](https://www.itl.nist.gov/div898/handbook/pmd/section1/pmd144.htm)
+6. National Institute of Standards and Technology. (n.d.). *4.1.4.4.
+LOESS (aka LOWESS)*.
+Retrieved March 27, 2026, from [https://www.itl.nist.gov/div898/handbook/pmd/section1/pmd144.htm](https://www.itl.nist.gov/div898/handbook/pmd/section1/pmd144.htm)